 -

-eye twitching occurring during periods of stress
+eye twitching appearing during tense periods

 -